bxparks/AceRoutine/USER_GUIDE.md

   else if needed.
 * The `startBin` (0-31) and `endBin` (0-32) identify the bins which should be printed.
-    * A range of something like [2, 14) is useful to keep the width of the table reasonable.
+    * A range of something like [2, 13) is useful to keep the width of the table reasonable.
-    * Often the bins lower and higher than this range do not contain any events.
+    * Often the bins below and above than this range do not contain any events.
 * The `clear` flag (default true) causes the bins to be cleared (through the `LogBinProfiler::clear()` method) so that new events can be tracked.
 * The `rollup` flag (default true) causes roll up of the exterior bins.
     * Events before `startBin` are added to the first bin.
     * Events at or after `endBin` are added to the last bin (at `endBin-1`)

-For example, calling `LogBinTableRenderer::printTo(Serial, 2, 16)` prints
+For example, calling `LogBinTableRenderer::printTo(Serial, 2, 13)` prints
 something like this:

 ```